Skip to content

 Why My World Map works

-Students collaborate better when they can see each other more fully.
-My World Map turns identity, strengths, interests, and goals into visible information teams can use.
+Students collaborate better when they understand one another more fully.
+My World Map turns guided interviews into visible information teams can use.

 Want the full explanation and examples?
 Read the article: My World Map Activity Guide